banjodayo39/AI_Saturday/README.md

 Classification of reviews as positive or negative based on the review text with Naive Bayes and Logistic Regression (NLP) This involves web scrapping with beautiful soup to get the content rating of movies and their reveiws which was futher used to classify the reviews

-##Library
+## Library]ies

-Beautiful Soup
+- Beautiful Soup
-Keras
+- Keras
-Numpy
+- Numpy

 ## ALgorithms
-Naive Bayes
+- Naive Bayes
-Logistic Regression
+- Logistic Regression